orchestron-orchestrator/sorespo/README.md

   all devices ([runs native on ARM64](#running-on-arm64-like-apple-silicon))
 - `test/quicklab-notconf`: simulated core network PE routers using [notconf](https://github.com/notconf/notconf)

-All testenvs share a common interface for startup, using RESPNET to create an L3VPN MPLS VPN service and verifying the configuration was applied to the network.
+All testenvs share a common interface for startup, using SORESPO to create an L3VPN MPLS VPN service and verifying the configuration was applied to the network.

-To start the testenv, use the `start` recipe, then `run-and-configure` to start RESPNET and apply the configuration immediately.
+To start the testenv, use the `start` recipe, then `run-and-configure` to start SORESPO and apply the configuration immediately.

 ```shell
 $ make -C test/quicklab-notconf start